Long the Mile (A Holiday Charity Novella)

 When Judah went to prison for insider trading, he lost everything he thought was important: his business, his money, his power.
 But when he gets out, homelessness strips him of the one thing he has left: his self-respect.
 When another homeless man saves him from a beating, he begins to learn to rely on the goodness of those around him.

 For Toby, life on the streets has become familiar.
 Comfortable.
 So comfortable he wonders if he’s given up on changing his life for the better.
 Then comes Judah.
 Formerly rich, newly homeless, all his pride and attitude gone along with his material possessions.
 Helping Judah feels good.
 Their unexpected connection—physical and beyond—feels even better.

 Their shared situation nurtures a growing closeness that blossoms into something deeper.
 But when change comes knocking, it will take all their strength to keep fear and insecurity from tearing them apart.

-20% of all proceeds from this title are donated to the Ali Forney Center in New York, whose mission “is to protect lesbian, gay, bisexual, transgender, questioning (LGBTQ) youth from the harm of homelessness, and to support them in becoming safe and independent as they move from adolescence to adulthood.”
-To learn more about this charity or to donate directly, please visit http://www.aliforneycenter.org/.
+NOTE: 20% of all proceeds from this title are donated to the Ali Forney Center in New York, whose mission “is to protect lesbian, gay, bisexual, transgender, questioning (LGBTQ) youth from the harm of homelessness, and to support them in becoming safe and independent as they move from adolescence to adulthood.”

 This title comes with no special warnings.